codesilva/codesilva.github.io/_drafts/2026-01-08-tailwind-e-o-efeito-llm-nos-docs.md

 ---
 layout: post
+title: "How AI Wiped Out 80% of Tailwind's Revenue"
 date: 2026-01-08
 categories: [tech, ai, business]
 ---

-# How AI cut 80% of Tailwind's Revenue by Disrupting the Traditional Documentation Funnel
-# 75% laid off: How LLMs are Killing Tailwind

 Tailwind CSS, you probably know what it is.
 A utility-first CSS framework that has taken the web development world by storm.
 It's the default of many frameworks and tools, like Ruby on Rails, Phoenix, and Next.js.

 What you may not know is that Tailwind has a paid service called Tailwind PLUS (formerly Tailwind UI), which offers premium components and templates for developers.

 This service has been a significant revenue stream for the company behind Tailwind CSS and now, it's facing a massive disruption due to the rise of Large Language Models (LLMs).